-Some of the previous historical records of land-use were expressed in our growth chronologies.
-The release event at 1940s in the northern site concurs with one period of maximum mining activity in this area (1925 to 1957) (Table S4), with an increase on the use of timbers for the mine tunnels and furnaces that additionally required great quantities of fuelwood to melt the mineral (Titos 1990).
-This heavily exploitation of the neighbouring forest resources should have affected a major part of this oak woodland as shown by growth the remnant trees included in the northern site (Figure S4).
+Some of the previous historical records of land-use were likely expressed by the growth chronologies.
+The release event in 1940s in the northern site concurs with one period of maximum mining activity in this area (1925 to 1957) (Table S4), with an increase on the use of timbers for the mine tunnels and furnaces that additionally required great quantities of fuelwood to melt the mineral (Titos 1990).
+This heavily exploitation of the neighbouring forest resources should have affected a major part of this oak woodland as shown by growth of the remnant trees included in the northern site (Figure S4).
 The other release event observed for SJ site during 1995-2000 was lower than that occurred at 1940, but also affected most trees (Figures 5, S4).
 There are no records of forest practices carried out in this area in the last 30 years (Bonet and others 2016) and no record for any logging during 1995 - 2000 period (F.J.
 Cano-Manuel personal communications).
-We speculate that this might be related with a natural drought-induced mortality event after 1995 as has been reported for other Mediterranean tree species after severe drought (e.g. Peñuelas and others 2001; Lloret and others 2004).
+Therefore this release might be related with a natural drought-induced mortality event after 1995 as has been reported for other Mediterranean tree species after severe drought (e.g. Peñuelas and others 2001; Lloret and others 2004).
 On the other hand, the strong positive correlations of SPEI with tree-growth for this site show a high sensitivity to water availability (Gea-Izquierdo and Cañellas 2014).
-For southern sites, the only positive release event showed at the earliest years for CA-High site could be related with conversion from closed forest to an open silvopastoral system, a common management applied in the past in Iberian oak woodlands (Cañellas and others 2004; Gea-Izquierdo and others 2011) documented in this site (Valbuena-Carabaña and Gil 2013).

-As we inferred from our results, the management history can conditioned tree-growth and resilience of tree species, highlighting the importance of land-use legacies in Mediterranean forests (Navarro-González and others 2013; Doblas-Miranda and others 2017).
-Nevertheless, we have observed an increase in the growth, especially in the high elevation sites, where the water is less-limiting resource.
-This pattern concurs with a forest expansion into marginal abandoned croplands and an increase in the tree-cover (Camacho-Olmedo and others 2002).
+For southern sites, the only positive release event showed at the earliest years for CA-High site could be related with conversion from closed forest to an open silvopastoral system, a common management applied in the past in Iberian oak woodlands (Cañellas and others 2004; Gea-Izquierdo and others 2011) and which has been documented for this site (Valbuena-Carabaña and Gil 2013).
+In this site we observed an increase in growth especially in high elevation trees, where moisture is less limiting, a pattern which concurs with a forest expansion into marginal abandoned croplands and an increase in tree-cover (Camacho-Olmedo and others 2002).

 Relict oaks show high resilience to recent drought events and long-term climatic variability